EasiPay Gold Card

 |ATM Other limits||€500/Kr4,500

-Cards are issued by IPS Solutions Ltd pursuant to a license by Mastercard® International Incorporated.
+The EasiPay Prepaid Mastercard® is issued by IPS Solutions Ltd pursuant to a license by Mastercard® International Incorporated.
 The e-money associated with the cards issued by IPS Solutions Ltd is authorised and regulated by the Central Bank of Cyprus under the Electronic Money Law 2012 (register number HE346719).
-At all times the Card remains the property of IPS Solutions Ltd. All communications should be sent to Card Compact Ltd., 483 Green Lanes, London N13 4BS, United Kingdom.
+At all times the Card remains the property of IPS Solutions Ltd.

 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.